 |_gat||0||1 minute||This cookies is installed by Google Universal Analytics to throttle the request rate to limit the colllection of data on high traffic sites.|

 What to do if you don’t want cookies to be set

-You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
+You have the option to opt-out of these cookies through your settings within the ‘Privacy & Cookies Policy’ tab at the bottom of your screen.
+But opting out of some of these cookies may have an effect on your browsing experience.
+You can also block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 You can go to the “Help” section of your browser to learn how to manage cookie setting.
-Except for essential cookies, all cookies will expire after one month.

 Links to other websites

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 Controlling your personal information